psykojello/unity3d-store/README.md

 This WP8 plugin work on Unity 4.5.4 and above 4.x versions.

-For Unity 5 the plugin work with 5.0.1p1 patch release 1 version and above.
+For Unity 5 the plugin works with 5.0.1p1 patch release 1 version and above.

-To build for WP8 target you need to configure the assemblies with the new plugins setting panel introduce in the 5.0 version.
+To build for WP8 target you need to configure the assemblies with the new plugins settings panel introduced in the 5.0 version.

 For Assets/Plugins/soomla-wp-core.dll Check Editor platform only